Anti-Catholicism in the United States: Mid-1940s

-Elites: Vice President Wallace and Eleanor Roosevelt
+Elites: Vice President Wallace, Eleanor Roosevelt and Paul Blanshard

 At the elite level, tolerance of Catholicism was more problematic.
-Henry A. Wallace, Roosevelt's vice-president in 1941–45, did not go public with his anti-Catholicism, but he often expounded it in his diary, especially during and after World War II.
+Henry A. Wallace, Roosevelt's vice-president in 1941–1945, did not go public with his anti-Catholicism, but he often expounded it in his diary, especially during and after World War II.
 He briefly attended a Catholic church in the 1920s, and was disillusioned by what he perceived to be the intellectual straitjacket of Thomism.
 By the 1940s, he worried that certain "bigoted Catholics" were scheming to take control of the Democratic Party; indeed the Catholic big city bosses in 1944 played a major role in denying him renomination as vice president.
 He confided in his diary that it was "increasingly clear" that the State Department intended "to save American boys lives by handing the world over to the Catholic Church and saving it from communism."
 In 1949, Wallace opposed NATO, warning that "certain elements in the hierarchy of the Catholic Church" were involved in a pro-war hysteria.
-Defeated for the presidency in his third-party run in 1948, Wallace blamed the British Conservative Party, the Roman Catholic Church, reactionary capitalism, and various others parties for his overwhelming defeat.
+Defeated for the presidency in his third-party run in 1948, Wallace blamed the UK's Conservative Party, the Catholic Church, capitalism, and various others forces for his overwhelming defeat.

 Eleanor Roosevelt, the president's widow, and other New Deal liberals who were fighting Irish-dominated Democratic parties, feuded publicly with church leaders on national policy.
 They accused her of being anti-Catholic.
 In July 1949, Roosevelt had a public disagreement with Francis Joseph Spellman, the Catholic Archbishop of New York, which was characterized as "a battle still remembered for its vehemence and hostility".
 In her columns, Roosevelt had attacked proposals for federal funding of certain nonreligious activities at parochial schools, such as bus transportation for students.
 Spellman cited the Supreme Court's decision which upheld such provisions, accusing her of anti-Catholicism.
 Most Democrats rallied behind Roosevelt, and Spellman eventually met with her at her Hyde Park home to quell the dispute.
 However, Roosevelt maintained her belief that Catholic schools should not receive federal aid, evidently heeding the writings of secularists such as Paul Blanshard.
 Privately, Roosevelt said that if the Catholic Church gained school aid, "Once that is done they control the schools, or at least a great part of them."